nixcloud/cargo/README.md

 For now it is just an experiment how to generate a nix based build system directly from cargo.

+This particular commit is in the process of getting rid of https://github.com/nixcloud/cargo-nix-build-test-environment-declarative as a standalone and moving the code into cargo itself.
+As a result one has to use 'this' particular cargo version from nix and I haven't figured out how to do this yet.

+When I have figured that out, it will be added to the example flake blow so that it becomes easy.

+# How to use

 Call with: `CARGO_NIX_BUILDER=fast cargo build` to generate files in /tmp/nix and use the output from a flake to build.
 Call with: `cargo build` to study the traditional build and see /tmp/out but this needs a manual cleanup before each run.